zinggAI/zingg/docs/setup/match.md

 ---

 ### match
-Finds the records whioch match with each other.
+Finds the records which match with each other.

 `./zingg.sh --phase match --conf config.json`